1. What do the short-term business statistics (STS) cover?

 The European indices are based on a weighted average of the countries' indices.
 The weights correspond to each Member State's share in the total for the European Union or the euro area in respect to each activity.
 The weighting variables differ from one indicator to another.
 Hence, for the index of industrial production, the weights are based on value added; for the indices of turnover and prices, the weights are based on turnover; for the indices of number of persons employed and hours worked, the weights are based on the number of persons employed and hours worked, respectively; finally, for the wages and salaries index, the weights are based on wages and salaries.
-The weights are established for a base year, which is currently 2010.
+The weights are established for a base year.

 Certain weights are confidential within a specified activity and/or a Member State.
 However, the national indices still contribute to the European aggregates.

-For a given activity, Eurostat calculates European indices when real national data exceeds 60 % of the EU or euro area total weight.
+For a given activity, Eurostat calculates European indices when available national data exceeds 60 % of the EU or euro area total weight.
 The missing countries data are estimated using an ARIMA model and are included in the estimates for European aggregates.